chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 would change what you see on the dashboard.

 ## 0.0.12.
 Exercise 3: Build a better UI
 UI/UX is critical to keep your audience engaged.
+The sample template `tasks.html`, comes with bootstap integrated, however it does not use any styling yet.
+That is what you would be doing as a part of this exercise.

 Here is the template from Bootrap that is used in the demo above. https://getbootstrap.com/docs/4.0/examples/dashboard/

-You can download it from https://getbootstrap.com/docs/4.0/examples/, however you can use any other template you think would be appropriate.
+It can be downloaded from https://getbootstrap.com/docs/4.0/examples/, however please feel free go with anything else that suits your team's design.

-Note: your html template should go to `template` directory and the `css` or `js` files should go into `static/styles` directory.
+Hint: your html template should go to `template` directory and the `css` or `js` files should go into `static/styles` directory.

-Hint: Using a content delivery network, or CDN, you can get bootstrap css, js files into your app.
+Note: Using a content delivery network, or CDN, you can get bootstrap css, js files into your app.

     <!-- Latest compiled and minified CSS -->
     <link href="https://stackpath.bootstrapcdn.com/bootstrap/4.1.3/css/bootstrap.min.css" rel="stylesheet" integrity="sha384-MCw98/SFnGE8fJT3GXwEOngsV7Zt27NXFoaoApmYm81iuXoPkFOJwJ8ERdknLPMO" crossorigin="anonymous">